A gay dad sounds off about the anti-gay Easter dad and his ‘preacher’ son

 Opinions and advice expressed in our Views & Voices

-columns represent the author's own views and not necessarily those of LGBTQ Nation.
+columns represent the author's or publication's own views and not necessarily those of LGBTQ Nation.
 We welcome opposing views and diverse perspectives.
 To submit a article, column or video, contact us here

 .
-Due to the volume of submissions received, we cannot guarantee publication.
+Due to the volume of submissions received, we cannot guarantee publication, however you are invited to express your opinion in the comment section below.